 In 2015 a number of exploration licence conversion applications were approved by the GDPA including two TBNG JV licences (Valeura 40%) and the Banarli Licence 5104 (Valeura 100%), which was converted to two new exploration licences.
 Also seven new TBNG JV production lease applications were approved.
 A GDPA decision on one new exploration licence application and two production lease applications by the TBNG JV remain outstanding.
 Also, a GDPA decision on two new exploration licence applications by Valeura on lands contiguous with the Banarli licences remain outstanding.

-On August 19, 2016, Valeura announced execution of the definitive agreements for the Statoil farm-in.
-Closing of the farm-in agreement is contingent on receiving Turkish government approvals for the associated license interest transfers.
+On August 19, 2016, Valeura announced execution of the definitive agreements with Statoil Banarli Turkey B.V. ("Statoil") for the Banarli Farm-in.
+Closing of the Banarli Farm-in is contingent on receiving Turkish government approvals for the associated license interest transfers.

-On the closing of the TBNG Acquisition and West Thrace Deep Rights Sale, Valeura will hold a 31.5% interest in the deep rights and 81.5% in the shallow rights on the West Thrace lands, and 81.5% in all rights on the remainder of the TBNG JV lands.
+Upon the closing of the Subsequent West Thrace Deep Rights Sale, Valeura will hold a 31.5% interest in the deep rights and 81.5% in the shallow rights on the West Thrace Lands, and 81.5% in all rights on the remainder of the TBNG JV lands.
 Valeura will operate the shallow rights on the West Thrace lands and all rights on other TBNG JV lands.
-Valeura will also initially operate the deep rights program, subject to Statoil having a one-time right to become operator of the deep rights provided it has first earned its 50% interest in the Banarli licences under the Banarli farm-in.
+Valeura will also initially operate the shallow rights on the Banarli licences and also the deep program under the Banarli Farm-in, subject to Statoil having a one-time right to become operator of the deep rights provided it has first earned its 50% interest in the Banarli licences under the Banarli Farm-in.